Mira Filzah: Career

 Filzah had her first experience with performance when she was 17 years old.
 Her first acting role was in the hijabista television drama Dunia Lola.
 In the drama, she played the lead role of Lola.
 She took a two-year hiatus from the performing arts to concentrate on her education, but she eventually made a comeback when she was invited to star in the drama Eksperimen Cinta.
 She portrayed the side character, Suraya, in this production, which attracted a lot of attention and opened a noteworthy chapter in her acting career.

 Filzah received the 29th Anugerah Bintang Popular Berita Harian (ABPBH) as a New Popular Female Artist, and the 2016 Era MeleTOP Award as the New Artist of MeleTOP.
 If granted the chance to direct the tenth season of the Mahligai Cinta show, Filzah keeps honing her legal skills.
 She took Uyaina Arshad's position on TV3 as Nona's lawyer.
 She appears in the political drama film Rise: Ini Kalilah, which was directed by Nik Amir Mustapha, with Remy Ishak and Sangeeta Krishnasamy.
 This movie, which debuted on 13 September 2018, is the play's first motion picture.

 In the sports action movie, she then plays Lea, Johan's sister, and a nurse.
 In Kabir Bhatia's action movie, Zul Ariffin and Remy Ishak costarred with her.
-Premiering on 29 August 2019, it chronicles the rivalry and eventual reconciliation of two neighborhood mixed martial artists, along with their battle for honor and familial bonds.
+Premiering on 29 August 2019, it chronicles the rivalry and eventual reconciliation of two neighbourhood mixed martial artists, along with their battle for honour and familial bonds.

 In Rashid Sibir's drama Lelaki Kiriman Tuhan, which was slated to air on TV3 Akasia Slot, Mira reunites with Remy Ishak.
 The audience's reception to Pujaan Hati Kanda garnered 12 million views during the drama's run and 30 million views on YouTube TV3.
 In August 2019, she portrayed Putri in Michael Ang's drama Sweet Dreams.
 Together with Caprice, she had an appearance in the Baby Sayang music video.